codemonger-io/passquito/interactions-under-the-hood.md

 2. *Your app* sends a POST request to the *discoverable endpoint* (`/authentication/discover`).

-3. The *discoverable endpoint* creates a *public key credential request options* which include a *challenge* and a *relying party ID*.
+3. The *discoverable endpoint* creates a *public key credential request options* which includes a *challenge* and a *relying party ID*.

 4. The *discoverable endpoint* stores a new *discoverable authentication session* in the *session store*.